themeadery/freyr/README.md

 WantedBy=multi-user.target
 ```

+Note: The service file(s) have been updated to run as root like most services.
+No need to 'systemctl --user' anymore.

 I realize this is turning more into a glorified weather station app, but that's where my interests have led me!

 #### TODO

 - ~~Move generated files to tmpfs as to not kill the sdcard with all the writes.~~
 - Document tmpfs and symbolic link to files
-- Maybe switch from nginx to built-in Python webserver to further reduce system load, configuration, writes to sdcard, etc.
+- ~~Maybe switch from nginx to built-in Python webserver to further reduce system load, configuration, writes to sdcard, etc.~~
 - Remove DS18B20 references and documentation
 - Add BME680 documentation
 - ~~Add Pi Pico W + Si7021 sattelite sensor code~~ and documentation